History of immigration to the United States: 1920 to 2000

+Mexican immigration

+In the early 20th century, Mexico was troubled by two civil wars, increasing Mexican immigration to the United States five-fold, from twenty-thousand new arrivals every year in 1910, to between 50,000 and 100,000 new arrivals every year by the end of the Mexican Revolution in 1920.
+The Mexican Revolution that raged from 1910 to 1917, which was followed by the Cristero War that lasted from 1926 to 1929.
+People moved throughout the border, with immigrants, refugees, and exiles fleeing Mexico, and rebels going back and forth from the Mexican-American border to contribute to the war effort.
+Combined, both conflicts had over a million deaths and led hundreds of thousands of Mexicans to flee to the United States in order to pursue better economic conditions and stability.
+The Mexican Revolution was a nation-wide conflict while the Cristero War was centralized in the Center-Pacific region of the country, so immigrants coming from the Revolution came from many states, while immigrants arriving due to the Cristero War originated in the Center-Pacific region.
+The states in this region include Jalisco, Guanajuato, Hidalgo, and Michoacán and the immigrants and refugees from these regions were mostly farmers, ranchers, laborers, and would settle in states such as Texas, California, and New Mexico.
+In more recent times some government officials have tried to control immigration from Mexico.
+One of the most recent government officials that attempted to control immigration from Mexico, by trying to build a wall, was Donald Trump.

 Equal Nationality Act of 1934

-This law allowed foreign-born children of American mothers and alien fathers who had entered America before the age of 18 and had lived in America for five years to apply for American citizenship for the first time.
+The law allowed foreign-born children of American mothers and alien fathers who had entered the U.S. before the age of 18 and had lived in the country for five years to apply for U.S. citizenship for the first time.
 It also made the naturalization process quicker for the alien husbands of American wives.
-This law equalized expatriation, immigration, naturalization, and repatriation between women and men.
-However, it was not applied retroactively, and was modified by later laws, such as the Nationality Act of 1940.
+The law equalized expatriation, immigration, naturalization, and repatriation between women and men.
+However, it was not applied retroactively and was modified by later laws, such as the Nationality Act of 1940.

 Filipino immigration

 In 1934, the Tydings–McDuffie Act provided independence of the Philippines on July 4, 1946.
 Until 1965, national origin quotas strictly limited immigration from the Philippines.
 In 1965, after revision of the immigration law, significant Filipino immigration began, totaling 1,728,000 by 2004.